-Indeed, this form of fiscal management has been seen before in the Canadian political world, as a review of deficit-focused initiatives followed by previous governments confirms the following information.
+Indeed, this form of fiscal management has been seen before in the Canadian political world, as a review of deficit-focused initiatives followed by previous governments confirms the following:

-In the 1990s, the Liberal government under Prime Minister Jean Chrétien, in concert with Finance Minister Paul Martin, invoked this form of debt diminishment strategy and delivered a parallel commitment, and yet veterans' programs were eliminated at that time to generate budgetary savings - for example, intermediate institutional care funding was completely removed from veterans legislation.
+- In the 1990s, the Liberal government under Prime Minister Jean Chrétien, in concert with Finance Minister Paul Martin, invoked this form of debt diminishment strategy and delivered a parallel commitment, and yet veterans' programs were eliminated at that time to generate budgetary savings for example, intermediate institutional care funding was completely removed from veterans legislation. - During the Conservative government of Prime Minister Stephen Harper, veterans will well remember the substantial cuts that were made for the purposes of decreasing the federal deficit by closing departmental district offices and dramatically cutting VAC staff, to the detriment of veterans and their families.